Executive stock option exercise with full and partial information on a drift change point: Stock price with a drift change point

 \section{Stock price with a drift change point}

-We model a stock price whose drift will jump to a lower value at a random time (a {\em change point}).
-The goal is to investigate differences in the ESO exercise strategy between a fully informed agent (the ``insider'') who observes the change point and a less informed agent (the ``outsider'') who has to filter the change point from stock price observations.
-In other words, can the additional information be exploited in the exercise strategy?
+We model a stock price whose drift will jump to a lower value at a random time (a \emph{change point}).
+The goal is to investigate differences in the ESO exercise strategy between a fully informed agent who observes the change point, and a partially informed agent who has to filter the change point from stock price observations.
+In particular, we seek to explore whether the fully informed agent can exploit his additional information in the exercise strategy.